The Effects of Interaction Functions Between Two Cellular Automata: Results

 The distributions of recurrence times $t_r$ are shown in Figure~\ref{fig:tr}.
 If the $t_r > 2*2^w$, then $t_r$ was denoted as $t_r = 2*2^w + 1$, for computational simplicity.
 Within each $f_{\text{type}}$, the individual mappings showed little difference in the distribution of $t_r$.
 The interaction function $f_{\text{mixed}}$ shows an exponential-like distribution.

 The distributions of the mean BDM of a state within a CA state trajectory is shown in Figure~\ref{fig:bdm_dists_mean_panel_1} for each $f_{\text{type}}$.
 Similarly, the distribution of the BDM for each enumerated state trajectory is show in Figure~\ref{fig:bdm_dists_traj_panel_1}.
-These results are for CA 1, and results for CA 2 are very similar (not shown).
+These results are for CA 1, and results for CA 2 are very similar because the system is symmetric (not shown).

-For $f_{\text{this state}}$, the relationship between \% OEE and mean BDM are shown in Figures~\ref{fig:bdm_dists_mean_vs_oee} and \ref{fig:bdm_dists_traj_vs_oee} for the mean BDM of states within a trajectory and the enumerated state trajectory, respectively.
+For $f_{\text{this state}}$, the relationship between \% OEE and mean BDM are shown in Figures~\ref{fig:bdm_dists_mean_vs_oee} and~\ref{fig:bdm_dists_traj_vs_oee} for the mean BDM of states within a trajectory and the enumerated state trajectory, respectively.
 The average mean BDM value is separated by the six mappings $f_{\text{this state}, i}$.
 The other interaction function types are not shown because either they were not able to produce OEE state trajectories, or because the BDM for the mapping could not be measured (for $f_{\text{mixed}, i}$ mappings).
 Results for CA 2 are similar and are not shown.

-Finally, Figures~\ref{fig:bdm_dists_mean_vs_bdm} and \ref{fig:bdm_dists_traj_vs_bdm} show the $f_{\text{type}, i}$ mapping BDMs vs. the mean BDM of states within a trajectory and the enumerated state trajectory, respectively, for the three $f_{\text{type}}$ with measurable BDMs.
+Finally, Figures~\ref{fig:bdm_dists_mean_vs_bdm} and~\ref{fig:bdm_dists_traj_vs_bdm} show the $f_{\text{type}, i}$ mapping BDMs vs. the mean BDM of states within a trajectory and the enumerated state trajectory, respectively, for the three $f_{\text{type}}$ with measurable BDMs.
 Each panel is plotted with the same x and y range for comparison.